taskworld/impure/README.md

 })
 ```

+It does not access any global variable.
+Instead, the `console` object is injected into the IO.

+### A pure function

-Here’s a function that simply adds two values.
+Here’s a function that simply adds two values, just for example.

-Even it can import `console.js`, it doesn’t know how to run it.
+You can see that even though it can import `console.js` and call `log()`,
+it will not produce any side-effect.
+You only receive a wrapper,
+and the only way to make side-effect happen is to trigger it explicitly (through the `run` function).

+Since this function is not given the `run` function,
+it cannot cause any IO operation to perform.
 So basically if we ban all impure function calls
-(e.g. banning access to `console`, `Math.random`, `Date.now`, etc) we end up with a truly pure code in this module.
+(e.g. banning access to `console`, `Math.random`, `Date.now`, etc)
+we end up with a truly pure code in this module.

 ```js
 // example/add.js
 export const add = (a, b) => a + b
 ```

+### Another IO function

-Maybe here’s our main function.
+Here’s our main function.
-Since it needs to output things, it needs to be impure.
-But as an impure code, it has the ability to invoke other impure code (through `run`).
+It runs our pure function and invoke our first IO function to log the result.

 ```js
 // example/main.js